Council is committed to minimising tree loss in Liverpool. Trees benefit our environment by:

 A flexible approach to assessing applications to remove or prune trees will ensure that trees of high aesthetic and environmental value are only removed when deemed necessary.

 Anyone wishing to prune or remove a tree that is located on private property must first obtain approval from Council.
-Applications can be made here.
+Please download and complete the Prune or Remove a Tree on a Private Property Application Form.

 Council considers a variety of issues when assessing applications for the removal or pruning of trees.
 These considerations are fully outlined in Council's Tree Management Policy.